MicrosoftDocs/sql-docs/docs/integration-services/data-flow/tutorial-using-the-odata-source.md

 10. Click OK to close the **Flat File Destination Editor** dialog box.

 11. Run the SSIS package.
-Verify that the output file is created with ID, First Name, and Last Name for 5 employees from the OData feed.
+Verify that the output file is created with ID, First Name, and Last Name for five employees from the OData feed.